monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 - Made a lot of progress on [Quilt](https://github.com/pandallel/quilt): the modular actor system clicked, SQLite persistence landed, and the first full path through the cutting and swatching pipeline works.
 - Started writing as a companion to the dev work — two blog posts published, the reflection is helpful
-- The Cursor workflow is starting to prove itself, even if it’s still rough around the edges.
+- The Cursor workflow is starting to prove itself, even if it's still rough around the edges.
-- LLM-based workflows are fast but cognitively dense — I’m moving quickly, but it feels like carrying a lot at once.
+- LLM-based workflows are fast but cognitively dense — I'm moving quickly, but it feels like carrying a lot at once.

 ---

 ## In-Progress / Work Notes

-- Built and integrated Quilt’s actor system:
+- Built and integrated Quilt's actor system:
   - The actor model was suggested by an LLM but made real when I connected it to how I already think — code as cooperating systems.
   - Formalizing this helped break the work into intuitive, modular pieces.